Poorchop/hexchat-scripts/README.md

 * `/jptab list filters`

 #### [link-title.py] (link-title.py)
+*This script requires the [Do At](http://hexchat.readthedocs.org/en/latest/addons.html#do-at) plugin, which must be selected from the HexChat installer during installation*
 *Python 3 version [here](https://github.com/PoorDog/hexchat-scripts/blob/python3/link-title.py)*

 Display website titles above links that are pasted in chat